Nature park project underway in Sunbury

-SUNBURY, Pa. — Thanks to some young volunteers, a once forgotten space buried by tons of trees in the city of Sunbury is being cleaned up, making way for a new ecological and educational park.
+SUNBURY, Pa. — Thanks to some young volunteers, a once-forgotten space buried by tons of trees in Sunbury is being cleaned up, making way for a new ecological and educational park.

 Sunbury Wetland Ecological and Educational Park will be located on the corner of Race and North Sixth Streets.
 The first step is to clear the property of debris to get it ready for public use.